Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (3) A filing and any supporting information made pursuant to this Section

-shall be open to public inspection after the filing becomes effective.
+shall be open to public inspection as soon as filed.